Mount & Blade II: Bannerlord – More Mounts, More Blades, Less Fun

 Super Mario Party

 Although it’s a few years old now, there are several points in Super Mario Party’s favor.
-It has a large variety of gameplay modes – including 2v2 and 4-player co-operative modes, in case your gameplay companion is really insistent about winning. → Read the rest
+It has a large variety of gameplay modes – including 2v2 and 4-player co-operative modes, in case your gameplay companion is really insistent about winning. → Do the math.

 Affordable GOG Game Recommendations Part 2